nohahussien/EDA/README.md

 - Identify relationships between taking the test preparation course and academic performance.
 - Analyze correlations among math, reading, and writing scores.
 - Visualize findings using graphs and plots.
-- extract meaningful insights from the data.
+- Extract meaningful insights from the data.

 ---